Differential gene expression in micro-array colon cancer data¶

 Examine the 2D distribution of the gene which is most promising.
 Is this correlation only found in our dataset or does this correlation also apply to other datasets?

-With high throughput experiments like micro-arrays it is important to correct for the random effects that good be falsely significant.
-Therefore it is common practice to correct for those effects.
-The Bonferroni Method is the most stringed method R2 is offering. .
-A more detailed explanation you can find in the chapter of the the R2 tutorial.
-You can find the R2 tutorial in the left menu of R2 on the main screen.
+With high throughput experiments like micro-arrays it is important to correct for the random effects that could be falsely significant.
+Therefore, it is common practice to correct for those effects.
+The Bonferroni Method is the most stringed method R2 is offering.
+A more detailed explanation can be found in the the R2 tutorial.
+You can find the R2 tutorial in the right upper corner of R2 on the main screen.

-Also using Oncogenesis Category or KEGG colorectal cancer , AXIN2 is number one.
-Table below is the toplist of the analysis in 1b
+When using the Oncogenesis gene set or KEGG colorectal cancer, AXIN2 is number one.
+The table below is the toplist of the analysis in 1b

-In the perfect world each probeset should provide a more or less equal absolute value which is not the case.
-The 222696_at signal is much higher compared to the other N-MYC probeset.
+In the perfect world, each probeset should provide a more or less equal absolute value which is not the case.
+The 222696_at signal is much higher compared to the other AXIN2 probesets.

-Due to the large difference in the signals wit will not be smart in this case to take the average.
+Due to the large difference in the signals, it will not be smart to take the average in this case.
 The successors of this platform are designed differently as well as the isolation methods.
 For the newer platforms there is no degradation and the probesets designed for the same gene give more or less the same signal.

 64 genes tissue: normal < adenoma 31 tissue: normal >= adenoma 33